 For the year under review the Committee met with the Chief Risk Officer and the Chief Information Security Officer each on 4 separate occasions and took reports from them.
 In summary, for the year under review the Committee assisted the Board and Management by creating a comprehensive approach to anticipate, identify, prioritize, and manage material risks to the bank's business objectives.

-This process will continue plus a review of emerging risks in 2023.
+The process will continue in 2024.

 Board Meetings